 Board to Adopt

 The Board shall adopt a plan for immediate and long-term strategies to address school safety and discipline, which shall be reviewed annually and revised, as needed.
-This plan shall utilize information gathered from the District assessment of school safety and student discipline required by law and shall include the Board’s code of acceptable behavior and discipline and a description of instructional placement options for threatening or violent students.
+This plan shall utilize information gathered from the District assessment of school safety and student discipline required by law and shall include the Board’s Code of Acceptable Behavior and Discipline and a description of instructional placement options for threatening or violent students.
 The committee that develops the plan for Board consideration shall include at least one (1) representative from each school in the District, as well as representatives from the community as required by law.

+School Mapping Data

+"School mapping data" means mapping information provided in an electronic or a digital format to assist first responders in responding to emergencies at schools.
+A participating district or campus shall not be required to adopt new school mapping data if, as of July 1, 2024, the District or campus previously implemented school mapping data with capabilities that meet the requirements of the Center for School Safety.

 District School Safety Coordinator